-Most cases of diarrhea are the symptom of an infection in the gastrointestinal tract.
+Most cases of diarrhea are caused by an infection in the gastrointestinal tract.
 The microbes responsible for this infection include:

-The most commonly identified causes of acute diarrhea in the US are the bacteria Salmonella, Campylobacter, Shigella and Shiga toxin-producing Escherichia coli.6
+The most commonly identified causes of acute diarrhea in the United States are the bacteria Salmonella, Campylobacter, Shigella, and Shiga-toxin-producing Escherichia coli.

-IBS is a complex of symptoms usually diagnosed by a process of elimination of other possible problems.
-There is cramping abdominal pain and altered bowel habit, either with diarrhea or constipation.7,8
+IBS is a complex of symptoms.
+There is cramping abdominal pain and altered bowel habits - diarrhea, constipation, or both.

-Inflammatory bowel disease (IBD) is another cause of chronic diarrhea, in which case the diagnosis will be either ulcerative colitis or Crohn's disease, and there is often blood and pus in the stool in both conditions.8
+Inflammatory bowel disease (IBD) is another cause of chronic diarrhea.
+It is a term used to describe either ulcerative colitis or Crohn's disease.
+There is often blood in the stool in both conditions.

-- Microscopic colitis - this is secretory diarrhea usually affecting older people.
-There is microscopic inflammation, with changes visible on microscopy of a colon biopsy.
-The persistent diarrhea is often during the night
+- Microscopic colitis - usually affects older adults.
+The persistent diarrhea is often during the night.

-- Drug-induced diarrhea - the obvious cause is laxatives, but a list of other drugs also leads to diarrhea - check medications with a pharmacist or doctor
+- Drug-induced diarrhea - the obvious cause is laxatives, but a list of other drugs can also lead to diarrhea including antibiotics.

 - Cancer causes - neoplastic diarrhea is associated with a number of gut cancers.